evgenyneu/moa/README.md

 ## Setup

-There are three ways you can add Moa to your Xcode project.
+There are multiple ways you can add Moa to your Xcode project.

 #### Add source (iOS 7+)